-We all love our pets and want to be great neighbors to each other.
+We all love our animals and want to be great neighbors to each other.

 Written board approval is required before bringing any animal into the community for any period of time.

-LoBT has a pet policy to help avoid some of the challenges we've faced — things like pet injuries and death, resident injuries, neighbor conflicts, and lawsuits over lax or inconsistent enforcement of pet rules.
-The policy provides a framework for non-pet owners (71%) and pet owners (29%) to co-exist.
+LoBT has an animal policy to help avoid some of the challenges we've faced — things like animal injuries and death, resident injuries, neighbor conflicts, and lawsuits over lax or inconsistent enforcement of animal rules.
+The policy provides a framework for non-animal owners (71%) and animal owners (29%) to co-exist.
 To show the community's commitment to the policy, violations carry an automatic fine of $2,000, with an additional $200 per day until resolved.
 But don't worry; you can avoid these fines by following a few basic rules:

 - Only domesticated dogs (Canis familiaris), cats (Felis catus), caged birds, and aquarium animals are allowed.
-Exotic pets, farm animals, and wildlife are not permitted.
+Exotic animals, farm animals, and wildlife are not permitted.

 - You can have up to two dogs or cats in your condo, each weighing no more than 30 pounds when fully grown.

-- If you're buying a condo and plan to bring a pet, you must get written approval from the Board of Directors before moving in.
+- If you're buying a condo and plan to bring a animal, you must get written approval from the Board of Directors before moving in.

-- If you're an existing owner and want to get a new pet, you’ll need to get written approval from the Board first.
+- If you're an existing owner and want to get a new animal, you’ll need to get written approval from the Board first.

 - If you need to temporarily board an animal, make sure you have prior written approval from the Board.